 It's time to take a hard look in the mirror and ask, "Am I happy with what I see? or "Am I happy with how I feel about myself"?
-How you view yourself has the greatest impact on everything you do in life.
-I had to learn this the hard way with a lot of tough, yet necessary, life lessons!
-Many of us have been made to believe less of ourselves, that we're not worthy to be happy or loved.
+How you view yourself has the greatest impact on everything you do in life, and your emotions and experiences influence how you view yourself.
+Many of us have been made to believe less of or even the worst of ourselves.

-In this course, I'll show you the sequential tools and strategies of changing the way you view yourself, aggressively engage in who you truly are and care less about what other people think of you.
-In this course you will find your authentic self and leave behind the caricature.
-No more comparing yourself to others and no more holding your past over your head!
+In this course, I'll show you the sequential tools and strategies of improving the way you view yourself, aggressively engage in who you truly are and care less about what other people think of you.
+In this course you will learn how to use your emotions and experiences to work for you and not against you.

 Are you ready to take on that challenge?

 Ebony S. Muhammad is the Publisher of Hurt2Healing Magazine (H2H), a digital platform that has been described as inspiring, life-giving and cutting edge.
 H2H Magazine is celebrating 12 years of publication.

 Ms. Muhammad served as the Assistant Event Coordinator during the 2006 Hurt to Healing march and rally against domestic violence and sexual abuse.